 - When the power goes out, they can handle it.
 You don’t want to have to close down the shop just because counting change back manually is too hard for your team!

 - It’s more accurate.
 Clerks can use it to double check.

 - Employees can fix mistakes.
 Say a purchase was $2.36.
 If the customer gives the clerk a fifty but the clerk enters $5 into the cash register by accident, she can figure out the change due on her own.

 How to Count Change

-There is basically no way you can go wrong with this method.
+There is no way you can go wrong with this method.
 Let’s say the total is $7.38.
 The customer hands the clerk a twenty.
 She doesn’t have to know what the change is going to be – she doesn’t have to do any subtraction.
 All she needs to do is count up from $7.38.

-The process looks like this: She counts to herself 7.39, 7.40, as she takes two pennies.
+The clerk counts to herself 7.39, 7.40, as she takes two pennies.
 7.50, as she takes a dime.
 8.00, as she takes two quarters.
 9.00, 10.00, as she takes two ones.
 20.00 as she takes a ten.
 Then she should count it back to the customer in the same way.
 Rather than offering the customer $12.62, she should count it back from the total.

 The sale price is $5.61 and the customer gives the clerk $10.01.
 In this case, the customer wants to avoid getting pennies back, so the clerk should put the penny in the drawer and consider the sale amount is now $5.60.
 Now the clerk will count to herself, 5.70, as she takes a dime.
-5.75, as she takes a nickle.
+5.75, as she takes a nickel.
 6.00, as she takes a quarter.
 7.00, 8.00, 9.00, 10.00, as she takes 4 ones.